MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0072-obsoletetagpreviousversionnotallowed.md

 The version specified as `obsoleteTagVersion` can be the same as the current Major.Minor version specified in the `version` of your `app.json`, but it does not have to.

-## Setting up AppSourceCop to validate the Obsolete Tag
+## Setting up AppSourceCop to validate the Obsolete tag

 ### Enabling the rule using a ruleset